 Fix 4: Update your device drivers

-As reported by many players, their ping time in LOL has gone back to normal after they updated the device drivers.
+As reported by many players, their ping times in LOL have gone back to normal after they updated the device drivers.
 If you’re not sure whether all your device drivers (especially network card drivers) are up-to-date, you should check.

 You can do this in Windows Device Manager, one device at a time.
 But this takes a lot of time and patience, and if any of your drivers do happen to be out of date, you’ll need to manually update them, which is difficult and risky.
 If you don’t have the time, patience or computer skills to update your device drivers manually, you can do it automatically with Driver Easy.